Public Warming Station

-The public warming station has been made possible by the City of Anniston’s Community Task Force on Homelessness, led by United Way of East Central Alabama, in partnership with the Anniston First United Methodist Church, Interfaith Ministries of Calhoun County, and His Hands and Feet Ministries.
+Moreover, the station considers various inclement weather conditions, including rain, ensuring the safety and comfort of those who depend on the Warming Station.
+This initiative is made possible by the City of Anniston’s Community Task Force on Homelessness, led by the United Way of East Central Alabama in collaboration with the Anniston First United Methodist Church, Interfaith Ministries of Calhoun County, MeMe’s Heart, and His Hands and Feet Ministries.
+The Cooling Station operates in a similar fashion in the event of dangerously high temperatures.

-When temperatures are freezing, the warming station is opened at The Bridge at Anniston First United Methodist Church (1400 Noble St, Anniston, AL 36201).
+The warming station is located at The Bridge at Anniston First United Methodist Church (1400 Noble St, Anniston, AL 36201).

 Opening Notices